fonstok/jfMagnify/README.md

 # jfMagnify
 jQuery plugin that creates a magnify glass effect.
+This plugin will magnify html content, not just images.
+It makes a clone of the elements then scales them to your specification placing them in any container element you want.

 ## Script Set Up
 Just follow these steps to enable the magnify effect: